Skip to content

 Querying the index

-Let’s create a search service that queries Algolia.
-We first need to create a file search.service.js
+Let's create a search service that queries Algolia.
+We first need to create a file search.service.js and import the JavaScript search client: algoliasearch.

-import algoliasearch from 'algoliasearch/lite'
+import algoliasearch from 'algoliasearch/lite';

-function that instantiates a search client based on Algolia credentials (these are given to you when you apply to DocSearch).
+Now, we can create a createSearchService function that instantiates a search client based on Algolia credentials (these are given to you when you apply to DocSearch).

 function createSearchService({ appId, apiKey, indexName }) {

-const searchClient = algoliasearch(appId, apiKey)
+const searchClient = algoliasearch(appId, apiKey);

-const index = searchClient.initIndex(indexName)
+const index = searchClient.initIndex(indexName);

 // ...